What information must a recorded match contain to be used to calculate Evals?

 A Rlvc of 50 represents the average player—who would command a negligible salary—while a Rlvc of 100 represents the top performer (strictly based on on-field contribution).

-Therefore, once you set the top player’s salary, you can scale all other players’ salaries proportionally based on that value.
+Therefore, once you set the top player’s salary, you can scale all other players’ salaries proportionally.

-The mapping between these values and actual salary is subjective and could follow various curves—linear, shallow exponential, steep exponential, logarithmic, etc.
+The mapping between these values and actual salary is subjective and could follow various trends—linear, shallow exponential, steep exponential, logarithmic, etc.